schollii/pypubsub/docs/usage/usage_basic_tasks.rst

     pub.subscribe(callable, 'root-topic-1.sub-topic-2')
     pub.subscribe(callable, 'root-topic-1.sub-topic-2.sub-sub-topic-3')

-.. _label-TDS:
+.. _label-MDS:

 Message Data
 ^^^^^^^^^^^^^^

 Messages of a given topic can carry data.
-Which data is required and which is optional is known as the *Topic Data Specification*, or TDS for short.
+Which data is required and which is optional is known as the *Message Data Specification* for the topic, or MDS for short.
-Unless your application explicitly defines the TDS for every topic in the hierarchy, Pubsub infers the TDS of each topic based on the first pub.subscribe() or the first pub.sendMessage() for the topic, whichever occurs first during an application run.
-Once defined, a topic's TDS never changes (during a run).
+Unless your application explicitly defines the MDS for every topic in the hierarchy, Pubsub infers the MDS of each topic based on the first pub.subscribe() or the first pub.sendMessage() for the topic, whichever occurs first during an application run.
+Once defined, a topic's MDS never changes (during a run).

-Examples of TDS inferred from a call to pub.subscribe():
+Examples of MDS inferred from a call to pub.subscribe():

 ============================================ =================================
-Callable signature                           TDS (inferred)
+Callable signature                           MDS (inferred)
 ============================================ =================================
 ``callable(arg1)``                           - required: arg1
                                              - optional: none